MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab03_Resource_Configuration.md

 1. Click **Save & Close**

 ## Exercise 2 – Configure resources
+In this exercise you will define the resources that will perform the onsite work.
+It is important that any internal resources start and end their day from the Bellevue organizational unit.
+External contractors will start and end their day from the address associated with their contact record.

+In this exercise, you will be creating:
+- An internal resource associated with your user.
+- An external resource associated with a Contact record.

+Both resources will be assigned skills and Characteristics which will be used to identify them as qualified resources when scheduling work orders.

 ### Task 1 - Create a Bookable Resource for your user record